Updated: Mar 16

 Important: You must seek permission from your parents before signing up to anything online.
 Do not send any personal information (name, age, address, contact details) to anyone online without your parents’ consent.
 This is a legal requirement.
 You must never go to any audition or job without the permission and accompaniment of a parent or guardian.

 Having an agent is not the be all and end all.
 However, if you do have one, you most likely have a profile on Spotlight that the agent will manage and apply for castings for you.
 As a child you must have an agent profile to be on Spotlight.
-Spotlight is an actors website for professionals and is used by the top agents and has the most high-profile job listing.
+So, what is Spotlight?
+Spotlight is an actors website for professionals and is used by the top agents and has the most high-profile job listings.

 Can I apply for jobs if I don’t have an agent?